BioCoDE-VU/biocode-vu.github.io/FAQs/index.md

 5. What is the program like?

-   A: In week one, we will teach you some background on protein science, coding, and give you an inside look into what it is like to be a full-time scientist.
+   A: In week one, we will teach you some background on protein science and coding and give you an inside look into what it is like to be a full-time scientist.
    The second week will consist of YOU running your own mini-research project.

+6. Do I need to own a computer?

+   A: No, computers will be provided for all students.

+7. How many students do you expect will be apart of the program?

+   A: We are expecting a cohort of about eight students.

-11. What about transportaion?
+8. What about transportation?

+9. If I am interested in a research program for the entire summer, are there other options?

-12. Who should I contact if I have more questions?
+10. Who should I contact if I have more questions?